 We passed the Gorky park and had a look at the abominable statue of Peter the Great, one of the tallest outdoor sculptures in the world.
 It’s located in the middle of Moscow river, near the Cathedral of Christ the Saviour which was once torn down with explosives by order of Stalin and turned into the world’s largest swimming pool.
 This country is full of fascinating and bizarre stories, I wish I had time to explore them all.

-Had some Solyanka soup and took a metro to the Red Square, which was beautifully lit and the red ruby star of the Spasskaya tower was shining brightly in the night.
+Had some Solyanka soup and took a metro to the Red Square, where the red ruby star of the Spasskaja tower was shining brightly in the night like the eye of Sauron.
+Always watching.

-I entered into the dark of Vladimir Lenin’s tomb where his embalmed body has been on display since his death in 1924.
+I descended damp stairs into the darkness of Vladimir Lenin’s tomb where his embalmed body has been on display since his death in 1924.
 Next stop was to get into the Kremlin, where I had a look at the old cathedrals and beautiful Fabergé eggs.

 Into the unknown